 Although minimally invasive surgery less complicated for the patient, the procedures themselves are not minor.
 They require the most state-of-the-art technology and advanced knowledge of the latest surgical best practices in order to avoid potential risks.

-At Advanced Surgical Associates of New Jersey, Dr. Francis Rosato is one of the few surgeons in the region to have fellowship training in laparoscopic (minimally invasive) surgery from the Hospital of the University of Pennsylvania in Philadelphia, PA.
+At Capital Health Surgical Group, Dr. Francis Rosato is one of the few surgeons in the region to have fellowship training in laparoscopic (minimally invasive) surgery from the Hospital of the University of Pennsylvania in Philadelphia, PA.
 In the past, patients would have to travel outside of the region where Dr. Rosato performed his surgeries.
 Today, his unique level of surgical expertise is available at the new Capital Health Medical Center - Hopewell for patients and their referring physicians in the greater Mercer and Bucks County area.